Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 ## 6.3 Function arguments and return type
+## 6.3.1 Function type
-Functions declared as `fn` in Mojo must specify the types of their arguments.
+Functions declared as `fn` must specify the types of their arguments.
 If a value is returned, its type must be specified after a `->` symbol and before the body of the function.

 Here is a function that returns a Float32 value:
 ```py